Weston Middle School Parent-Teacher Organization Bylaws

 The Philanthropy Chairperson shall, as needed, ascertain the best use of PTO philanthropy funds; prepare all documents, subject to approval of the President, relating to requests for disbursements from such funds; receive, review and present all such requests to the Executive Board for its approval and to the general membership for its approval; and notify the requesting party of the Executive Board’s and, if applicable, the general memberships approval and any conditions appended to such approval.
 In addition, the Philanthropy Chairperson shall ensure that any disbursement of such funds complies with the policies and regulations of the Weston Board of Education applicable to such disbursement.

-Section 6: Fundraising Chairperson
+Section 6: Fundraising and Merchandise Chairperson(s)

-The Fundraising Chairperson shall be responsible for organizing the PTO's main fall fundraising event.
-The Chairperson oversees the committees responsible for each facet of this event including, but not limited to, publicity, ticket sales, entertainment, staffing, finances, decorations, scheduling and venue selection.
-In addition, the Fundraising Chairperson will act as the liaison between the General Board Chairperson of any other fundraising event sponsored by the PTO and the Executive Board including, but not limited to, the Book Fair Chair, the WMS Annual Talent Show, the Annual Staff Appreciation Flower Sale, and the Balloons fro Grads Event.
+This can be a co-chair position.
+The Chairperson(s) shall be responsible for designing, ordering, selling and delivering all merchandise orders (I.e. t-shirts).
+This chair is responsible for coordinating volunteers to help with merchandise selling at all grade nights in the spring, back-to-school nights in the fall, evening events, football games, and any other events deemed important for merchandise sales.
+The chair coordinates with the President and Treasurer on budget and design.
+This chair is also responsible for planning and executing any fundraising events that may be planned.The Chairperson(s) oversees the committees responsible for each facet of these events including, but not limited to, publicity, ticket sales, entertainment, staffing, finances, decorations, scheduling and venue selection.
+In addition, the Chairperson will act as the liaison between the General Board Chairperson of any other fundraising event sponsored by the PTO and the Executive Board.
 The Fundraising Chairperson may also organize a committee to ascertain additional means of raising funds to be used to augment the PTO's philanthropic efforts.
 The Chairperson shall also represent the committee, regarding any necessary changes to established fundraisers, at the Executive Board meetings.

 Section 7: Communications Chairperson/Webmaster

 The Communications Chairperson/Webmaster shall edit, produce and distribute all PTO correspondence electronically to the PTO membership, shall also distribute any other material to the general membership as requested by the Executive Board and/or school administrators.
 Responsibilities will include maintaining and updating the PTO webpage with current WMS information and other social media.
-This will include, but not limited to, online ticket sales, forms, and publicity.
+This will include, but not be limited to, online ticket sales, forms, and publicity.

 Section 8: Grade Chairpersons

-There shall be a Grade Chairperson for each grade.
-Such Chairpersons shall support their grade’s activities and act as liaison with those grades; coordinate “Back to School Nights” volunteers and food for staff within their respective grades; assist, as needed with projects, events and/or trips pertaining to their grade; and facilitate communications among parents and WMS staff.
+There shall be a Grade Chairperson(s) for each grade.
+Such Chairpersons shall support their grade’s activities and act as liaison with those grades; coordinate “Back to School Nights” volunteers and food for staff within their respective grades; assist, as needed, with projects, events, and/or trips pertaining to their grade; and facilitate communications among parents and WMS staff.
 Coordinate “grade socials” and other events with their respective grades and recruit parents for volunteer positions if any additional help is needed.
-Assist Staff Appreciation Chairs in grade sponsored Staff Appreciation Luncheons.
+Assist Staff Appreciation Chairs in grade-sponsored Staff Appreciation Luncheons.

 Article VIII-Executive Board Meetings